 Common Tropes to Avoid

 Shorts.Microfiction, short-short stories, flash; call it what you like, call it like you see it.
 Essays, creative nonfiction, and stories-of-the-day are also welcome.

 Text: Send your best up to 1000 words.
 (Longer pieces will not be read.)
 Send shorter pieces together in one file, up to 1000 words, total.

 Postcard Lit.The image and the words work together to create a new view that neither could achieve alone.
 Send postcard-sized drawings, photos, collages, paintings, or comics that are interlinked with a text.
-A text inspired by an image (or vice versa) is preferred.
 Images must be high-quality original works.
-Send two files, one for picture, one for text.
+Send two files: one for picture, one for text.